 - Less invasive surgical methods are under study.
 They require a much smaller incision and allow the patient to be up within hours after surgery ends.

-- Angiogenesis inhibitors are agents that prevent new blood vessels from forming in growing cancers and may actually turn off the tumor's blood supply.
-This remains an experimental approach but is promising in part because it seems to cause very few side effects.
+- Angiogenesis inhibitors are agents that prevent new blood vessels from forming in growing cancers and may shut off the tumor’s blood supply.
+This remains an experimental approach but it is promising in part because it seems to cause very few side effects.

 For information and resources about clinical trials and to learn about current clinical trials being conducted, see:

 - Clinical Trials - from RadiologyInfo's Screening section

 - Clinical Trials - from the National Cancer Institute's Web site